Sean McLusky: Early life

+Sean grew up in Welwyn Garden City.
+After leaving school he attended art college in Stratford upon Avon.

-The early 1980s saw Sean McLusky as a professional musician, first as a member of Switch, with his brother Graham and friends then original indie band Subway Sect and then with beat outfit JoBoxers, scoring two top ten singles at home and touring a debut album across Europe and the USA.
-McLusky began to shine as a music promoter in the mid 1980s with soul all-nighters and a weekly live night called 'Club Left' in Soho, London.
+The early 1980s saw Sean McLusky as a professional musician, first as a member of Switch, with his brother Graham and friends, then with the original Indie band Subway Sect and then with beat outfit JoBoxers, scoring two top ten singles at home and touring a debut album across Europe and the USA.
+McLusky also became a music promoter in the mid-1980s with soul all-nighters and a weekly live night called 'Club Left' in Soho, London.

 Career

 The Brain Club

-McLusky's first attempt into venue makeovers and take-overs started with The Brain (club) in 1988 with partner, Mark Wigan.
-McLusky and Mark Wigan then moved onto Soho, transforming the interior of an old bar and re-launched it as The Brain.
-This new club was to be one of the first in the West End to host regular house music nights and fledgling electronic bands like Orbital, Adamski and A Guy Called Gerald gave some of their early live performances there.
-McLusky produced two compilation albums out of this venue for his label Brainiak Records – Live at the Brain and Live at the Brain 2 featuring artists such as Orbital, Nexus 21, Sheep on Drugs and Mr Monday.
+McLusky's first attempt at venue makeovers and takeovers started with The Brain (club) in 1988 with partner, Mark Wigan.
+McLusky and Mark Wigan then moved onto Soho, transforming the interior of an old bar and re-launching it as The Brain.
+This new club was to be one of the first in the West End to host regular house music nights, and fledgling electronic bands like Orbital, Adamski, and A Guy Called Gerald gave some of their early live performances there.
+McLusky produced two compilation albums out of this venue for his label Brainiak Records: Live at the Brain and Live at the Brain 2 featuring artists such as Orbital, Nexus 21, Sheep on Drugs and Mr Monday.

 Love Ranch

-By 1991, McLusky and partner Mark Wigan with his ever-widening cast list of like-minded followers had found a new home at Maximus in London's Leicester Square.
-The 'Love Ranch' club night was created, renowned for its popularity and unpredictability with a cast of resident Djs that included, Andrew Weatherall from Boys Own / Sabres of Paradise at the time, Paul Daley from Leftfield, Darren Emerson from Underworld, Danny Rampling from Shoom and Al Mackenzie from D-Ream.
+By 1991, McLusky and partner Mark Wigan had found a new professional home at Maximus in London's Leicester Square.
+The 'Love Ranch' club night was created, with a cast of resident DJs that included Andrew Weatherall from Boys Own / Sabres of Paradise at the time, Paul Daley from Leftfield, Darren Emerson from Underworld, Danny Rampling from Shoom and Al Mackenzie from D-Ream.
 Following Love Ranch, in 1993, McLusky also re-launched and promoted the recently re-discovered Cafe de Paris with his flagship 'Merry England' club night.

 Club UK

-In 1994, McLusky's prowess and innovative reputation as a venue consultant and promoter led to his appointment as the creative heart of a new venue in South London, which he designed and programmed, christening it Club UK, soon successfully challenging the dominance of the well-established Ministry of Sound, drawing over 3,000 people every Friday and Saturday.
-Featuring the regular DJ talents of Andrew Weatherall, John Digweed, Paul Oakenfold, Carl Cox, Justin Robertson, John Kelly and Laurent Garnier.
+In 1994, McLusky was appointed as the creative heart of a new venue in South London, which he designed and programmed, christening it Club UK, soon successfully challenging the dominance of the well-established Ministry of Sound, drawing over 3,000 people every Friday and Saturday.
+The club featured the regular DJ talents of Andrew Weatherall, John Digweed, Paul Oakenfold, Carl Cox, Justin Robertson, John Kelly and Laurent Garnier.